For CEOs and CROs of $5M–$100M tech companies

 6 Enterprise companies

 The Structural Assessment scores your revenue architecture across all six dimensions — including your CRM configuration and AI readiness — in five working days.
-Thirty minutes of your time.
+If the findings don't show you something your own team has missed, you pay nothing.

 Assessed by those who operated alongside Michael